Rekindle your love of children and teaching!

 - a childcare provider in a center- or home-based setting

-.2 CEUs available!: Upon receipt of your certificate of completion, you'll also be given a link where, for a small additional fee, you will receive your CEUs.
+.2 CEUs available!: Upon receipt of your certificate of completion, request it and you'll be given a link where, for a small additional fee, you can receive your CEUs.

 Rae Pica is an education consultant specializing in the development and education of the whole child.
 A former adjunct instructor with the University of New Hampshire, she is the author of 20 books, including What If Everybody Understood Child Development?: Straight Talk About Bettering Education and Children's Lives and Acting Out!: Avoid Behavior Challenges with Active Learning Games and Activities.
 Rae is known for her lively and informative keynotes and professional development trainings and has shared her expertise with such groups as the Sesame Street Research Department, the Head Start Bureau, Centers for Disease Control, Nickelodeon's Blue's Clues, Bright Horizons, and schools throughout the country.